By Dr. Shruti Bhat

 In conclusion, it can be stated that pharmaceutical science and technology have progressed since 80’s on both the fronts – (i) new moieties/ pathways as well as (ii) novel presentation forms.
 Continued success to both !!

-In the next chapter I shall take up challenges in Controlled release drug delivery systems.
+In the next post I shall take up challenges in Controlled release drug delivery systems.

 By Dr. Shruti Bhat